-Though the Company regained compliance with the NASDAQ continued listing requirements in the past, we may not be able to meet the continued listing requirements of NASDAQ today or in the future.
+The Company has in the past on multiple occasions, received notice of non-compliance from The SEC when the share prices were below \$1.00 per share and was given 180 days to regain compliance.
+Although the Company regained compliance with the NASDAQ continued listing requirements in the past, we may not be able to meet the continued listing requirements of NASDAQ in the future.
 If we are unable to satisfy the NASDAQ criteria for maintaining our listing, our securities could be subject to delisting.
 As a consequence of any such delisting, our ADS holders would likely find it more difficult to dispose of or to obtain accurate quotations as to the prices of our securities, and there would likely be less liquidity in our stock.
 In the event of a delisting, we could face significant material adverse consequences including a limited availability of market quotations for our securities and a decreased ability to issue additional securities or obtain additional financing in the future.